 |

 Past earnings are not an estimate of future earnings.
-Investors should consider getting independent investment and/or tax advice to determine if investing in a MIC is right for them given their investment criteria.
+Investors need to obtain independent investment and/or tax advice to determine if investing in a MIC is right for them given their investment criteria.
+This includes investing through an Exempt Market Dealer (EMD) for prospective-exempt securities.

 The above earnings are net of all management costs, legal, accounting and overhead expenses which we seek to keep below 1.5% combined.

-To purchase shares using their RRSP, investors are required to have a self directed RRSP account at a bank, brokerage firm, or trust company.
+To purchase shares using their RRSP/RRIF/TFSA, investors are required to have a self-directed RRSP/RRIF/TFSA account at a bank, brokerage firm, or trust company.
 The investor instructs their trust company to purchase the specified amount of shares.
 The trust company will exchange the payment for share certificates along with the required forms.
 Our mortgage administrators can help answer any questions you may have and suggest names of trust companies other investors have used in the past.
-Please click here for our contact information.

 Direct Investment:

-Corporations and individuals that do not want hold their investment in an RRSP simply have to contact us to receive the required forms and can hold their investment directly or through a bank, brokerage firm, or trust company.
+Corporations and individuals that do not want to hold their investment in a registered account can hold their investment directly or through a bank, brokerage firm, or trust company.